Mortichar/semi-modify-game-speed/README.md

 * Calculate number of selected potions needed until next level button in Herblore page
 * Coming soon: cheat-free extension SEMI, or Scripting Engine for Melvor Idle.
 No cheats, all automation scripts.

-Download it here at the Mozilla addon database: https://addons.mozilla.org/en-US/firefox/addon/melvor-idle-cheat-engine/

-Or download the source code, open the url "about:debugging" without quotes, enable add-on debugging, and install the addon by opening either manifest.json or MICE.js in the folder.
+**Alternative install:** open the url "about:debugging" without quotes, enable add-on debugging, and install the addon by opening either manifest.json or MICE.js in the folder.

 Things that are possible:
 * Add mastery, but now that mastery coins have been added to the game, not as relevant